Renormalization of proton-proton fusion in chiral effective field theory: Summary

 \acknowledgments

 We thank Chen Ji for useful discussions.
-This work was supported by the National Natural Science Foundation of China (NSFC) under Grant No. 11735003 (BL) and the Fundamental Research Funds for the Central Universities (LS).
+This work was supported by the National Natural Science Foundation of China (NSFC) under Grant Nos.
+11735003 and 12275185 (B.L.) and the Fundamental Research Funds for the Central Universities (S.L.).